-Each team will report on the research outcomes, development, or other project efforts to an academically appropriate committee in a public forum on a prototype app interface that improves UX by applying the concepts of human-computer interaction (HCI).
+The student will report on the research outcomes, development, or other project efforts to an academically appropriate committee in a public forum on the need for programming in data analysts in today's business environment.
 The nature of the presentation content will determine the specific makeup of the audience.
 The student will choose the format of the presentation, in consultation with the instructor.
 The layout and design must be appropriate and adequate to represent the outcomes of the effort.
 While students must make some form of a visual presentation, the presentation of the results may include publishing in a refereed publication, publication in a trade or popular magazine or journal, broadcast in an appropriate medium, or, in exceptional cases, limited dissemination within a closed community.

-Each team will have no more than 15 minutes for presentation and 5 minutes for questions and answers.
+Each team will have 15 minutes for presentation and 5 minutes for questions and answers.
+Presenters must keep the total presentation time limit strictly.